What Types of Businesses Need a Commercial Contract Bond?

 If the snow removal company fails to clear the entranceways, exits and parking lots as specified in the service contract, the bond would provide for the costs to hire another snow removal company to finish the job, up to the penal sum of the bond.

-Manufacturers and Payment Bonds
+Manufacturers and payment bonds

 A payment bond guarantees that a contractor will pay its subcontractors and suppliers for goods and services.
 For example, consider a scenario in which a custom vehicle manufacturer receives an order for 50 passenger buses from a transportation company.
 The transportation company might require a payment bond from the vehicle manufacturer.